david-rhp/dbc-mailmerge/README.md

 ### Formatting
-If you want to change the formatting of the data that should populate the placeholders in the word templates, please adjust the `MailProject.__format_client_records` method.
+If you want to change the formatting of the data that should populate the placeholders in the word templates, update the `MailProject.__format_client_records` method.

 If you want to change the filename of the output PDF make adjustments in the `MailProject.__create_client_document` method.

-If you want to change the formatting of the MailProject data, which is also used for populating word templates, please make adjustments to the `MailProject.__create_project_record` method.
+If you want to change the formatting of the MailProject data, which is also used for populating word templates, make adjustments to the `MailProject.__create_project_record` method.

+For making changes to the current UI, see [run.py](run.py).

 ## Known issues